replicatedhq/kURL/docs/ipv6.md

 Problem: upload license fails with `failed to execute get request: Get "https://replicated.app/license/ipv6": dial tcp: lookup replicated.app on [fd00:c00b:2::a]:53: server misbehaving`
 Solution: deploy a NAT64 server
 Solution: use airgap or just set env var "DISABLE_OUTBOUND_CONNECTIONS=1" on the kotsadm deployment
+Solution: Use an http proxy with dualstack enabled.
 Solution: wait for AAAA records to be added to replicated.app

 Problem: networking check fails in curl installer